vanhoefm/macstealer/README.md

-# <div align="center">Wi-Fi MAC Address Stealing Attack</div>
+# <div align="center">MacSteal'ing Wi-Fi Frames</div>

 # 1. Introduction

 This repo contains **MacStealer**.
-It can test Wi-Fi networks for MAC address stealing attacks (CVE-2022-47522).
-This vulnerability **affects Wi-Fi networks where users of the** **network distrust each other**, meaning client isolation is enabled.
+It can test Wi-Fi networks for **MAC address stealing** **attacks (CVE-2022-47522)**.
+This vulnerability affects Wi-Fi networks that rely client isolation to protect users from each other.
+Our attack **bypasses client isolation** and can be used to intercept the traffic of other users.
 The attack is also known as the _security context override attack_, see Section 5 of our [USENIX Security '23 paper](https://www.usenix.org/conference/usenixsecurity23/presentation/schepers).
 Concrete examples of possible affected networks are:

-- Enterprise networks where users may distrust each other.
+- Enterprise networks where users may distrust each other and client isolation is enabled.
   For instance, company networks with accounts for both guests and staff, networks such as Eduroam and Govroam, etc.

 - Public hotspots protected by [Passpoint](https://www.wi-fi.org/discover-wi-fi/passpoint) (formerly Hotspot 2.0).
   These are hotspots that you can automatically and securely connect to.
 For instance,